folajimiadeyemi/folajimi-cybersecurity-portfolio/3. Linux & SQL/README.md

 This folder contains security-related documentation on **Linux file permissions** and **SQL query filtering** to enhance system and database security.

+**Note:** The following files are PDFs and may take a few seconds to load.
+If they take too long, try reloading the page.

 #### **1. Linux File Permissions Security** (`Linux-File-Permissions-Security.pdf`)
 - Explains **file permission management** in Linux.
 - Covers **user roles** (owner, group, others) and **permission types** (read, write, execute).